 2. Explore the Field of Light

-Field of Light was originally created as an art installation by British Artist, Bruce Munro in 2016 but the lease is extended every year due to popularity and is now one of the most iconic landmarks.
+Field of Light was originally created as an art installation by British artist Bruce Munro in 2016, but it has become one of the most iconic experiences in Uluru.

 3. Experience a legendary Uluru sunset